aryanvinju/Change-Management-Software/README.md

 It is added to both the BST (for ID-based search) and the Priority Queue (for priority-based processing), and also pushed onto the Stack for Undo operations.

 ### 2. Process Highest Priority Request
-Dequeues the request with the lowest priority number (highest importance) from the Priority Queue.
+Dequeues the request with the lowest priority number (highest importance) from the Priority Queue (1-high, 2-medium, 3-low priority).
 Updates its status in the BST to "Approved".

 ### 3. Search Request by ID